“Just wondering if you ever give advice to widows/widowers. I believe we are in a unique situation that I seldom find addressed anywhere.” – Valerie

 But you do not.
 Instead, you accept graciously and feel the weight of fatigue.
 You are tired.

-Tired of carrying the weight of your own grief and the social pressure of needing to make the person trying to provide comfort, feel better.
+Tired of carrying the weight of your own grief.
+Tired of the social pressure of needing to make the person trying to provide comfort, feel better.

 Immediately following the loss is the “busy” work.
 The feeling that you need to “do” something.
 Those that want to help you through the situation begin to ask questions like,